Top Time-saving Tricks for Financial Modeling

 Financial models should represent figures, not confuse end users.
 Excel calculations should be easy to read and follow one pattern, whether it is top to bottom or right to left.

 6. Use a neat model

-It should be remembered that financial models are to be read and analyzed so the template should be ideal and suitable to the amount of information presented.
-Accountants should start with small templates, gradually adding more features and sections as he moves along.
+It should be remembered that financial models are to be read and analyzed, so the template should be ideal and suitable for the amount of information presented.
+Accountants should start with small templates, gradually adding more features and sections as they move along.